kj2013/claff-diplomacy/README.md

 GIVEN: Utterances by players in an online game called Diplomacy, labeled for their rapport characteristics.

-TASK 1 : Semi-supervised learning task: Predict labels for how the speaker is building a rapport, based on a small labeled and large unlabeled training data.
+TASK 1 : Semi-supervised learning task: Predict labels for whether the speaker is building interpersonal rapport, based on a small labeled and large unlabeled training data.

 TASK 2: Unsupervised task: Explore the relationship between rapport and the receiver's trust labels.